arXiv/arxiv-docs/help/bulk_data.md

 #### Amazon S3

-For all articles the [processed PDF and source files are available from Amazon S3](bulk_data_s3.md).
+For all articles the [processed PDF and source files are available from Amazon S3](bulk_data_s3).
 We recommend this method for bulk access to the full-text of arXiv articles.

 <span id="harvest"></span>
 Custom Programmatic Harvesting
 ------------------------------

-As stated on our [robots](/help/robots) page, arXiv has limited server capacity and our first priority is to support interactive use by human users.
+As stated on our [robots](robots) page, arXiv has limited server capacity and our first priority is to support interactive use by human users.
 That said, we are plainly aware that interested parties will want to make use of our corpus.

 ### Play nice

-We ask that users intent on harvesting use the dedicated pages of `export.arxiv.org` for these purposes.
-This will mitigate impact on readers who are using the site interactively.
+We ask that users intent on harvesting use the dedicated site `export.arxiv.org` for these purposes, which contains an up-to-date copy of the corpus and is specifically set aside for programmatic access.
+This will mitigate impact on readers who are using the main site interactively.

-There are hundreds (if not thousands) of users who want to make use of our data, and millions of distinct URL behind our site.
-If everyone were to crawl the site at once without regard for a reasonable throttle, the site could be dragged down and unusable.
-For these purposes we suggest that a *reasonable rate* to be bursts at 4 requests per second with a 1 second `sleep` per burst.
+There are many users who want to make use of our data, and millions of distinct URLs behind our site.
+If everyone were to crawl the site at once without regard to a reasonable request rate, the site could be dragged down and unusable.
+For these purposes we suggest that a *reasonable rate* to be bursts at 4 requests per second with a 1 second `sleep`, per burst.

 ### Consider the impact

-arXiv already operates with limited resources, and mindlessly downloading all of the urls of this site will return terabytes of data.
+arXiv already operates with limited resources, and mindlessly downloading all of the URLs of this site will return terabytes of data.
 This represents both a [financial burden](/about/give) to arXiv, as well as a practical problem for the unwary.

 *Please do not attempt to download the complete corpus programmatically.*
-The [Amazon S3](/help/bulk_data_s3) buckets are the accepted mechanism to download the complete corpus, but you are welcome to "play catch-up" programmatically.
+The [Amazon S3](bulk_data_s3) buckets are the accepted mechanism to download the complete corpus, but you are welcome to "play catch-up" programmatically between updates of the buckets.